BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 - `-O`: The same VCF file output by `GenotypeVCFs`, with added annotations denoting filtering thresholds failed or `PASS` if the variant passed all thresholds.

 # 9. Annotate Variants {#annotate}
-Please do not run this as you will not be able to complete this step with the compute resources we have requested.
+**Please do not run this.** You will not be able to complete this step with the compute resources we have requested (`java.lang.OutOfMemoryError: GC overhead limit exceeded`).

 I have included `snpEff` in the full nextflow script, which I will provide at the end of the tutorial.